 In her spare time she enjoys pilates, is on a dancefloor near you, isan enthusiastic participant in karaoke and is awaiting her big break as lead singer in a band.

 A/Prof Antony Tobin

-Antony is an ex-deputy director of ICU at St Vincent’s.
+Antony is an ex-deputy director of ICU at St Vincent’s and current Chief Medical Officer of the hospital.
 He completed training in respiratory and sleep medicine before training in intensive care medicines St Vincent’s.
 On gaining his ICU fellowship he practised intensive care, respiratory and general medicine in both the public and private sectors.
 He subsequently worked for 2 years as an Intensivist in a government hospital in Hong Kong, his time there coinciding with the outbreak of SARS.
 In 2003 he took up a full-time position at St Vincent’s working in intensive care and respiratory medicine, moving to full time intensive care work with his appointment as the deputy director.
 His interests include mechanical ventilation, tracheostomy management and clinical outcome analysis.

 In 2017 he was appointed Head of Medicine at St Vincent’s Hospital, a role encompassing responsibilities for clinician engagement, strategic planning and clinical process improvement.
 He chairs a number of quality and planning committees within the hospital and has post graduate qualifications in epidemiology and health management.

 Antony prefers a life devoid of the internal combustion engine, keeping his work, sleep and play within walking distance.
 He does however occasionally venture outside Melbourne’s golden mile to forage or to partake in international travel.
 He enjoys eating, drinking and cooking and runs regularly to enjoy more of the same.
 Whilst intensive care medicine is a serious business he believes humour at work is essential and enjoys rounds seasoned with idioms, witticisms and pithy sayings.